 The Friends run a fascinating series of two-hour bird-watching walks on the first Sunday of each month, except July to September (when breeding is over and leaf-cover makes bird spotting difficult), and January (when the walk switches to the second Sunday).
 Led by an experienced member of the local RSPB, the walks are FREE and begin at 10am from the Donnefield Avenue entrance to the Park.
 No need to book, just turn up and stay as long as you like!
 The pace is not too fast but comfortable shoes are a must and if you have binoculars, bring them with you.

 There’s a wide variety of species to be seen in the Park, including a sizeable colony of Ring–necked Parakeets.
 These noisy and colourful imports from the Himalayan region of India have colonised areas of the park, particularly the Spinney and can now be seen throughout the Canons Park Estate.

-Here is the latest report from our first birdwalk of 2018, led now by RSPB member Bob Husband.
+Here is the latest report from our April 2018 bird walk, led by RSPB member Bob Husband.
 Our walks took place between Canons Park, Edgware, Middx.
 HA8 and Seven Acre Lake, Edgware, Middx.
 HA8